 - Evidence of the ability to think outside traditional paradigms

 Interested candidates are strongly encouraged to contact prospective mentors at Dartmouth College and must submit the following materials:

 - Statement of research interests (maximum 2 pages) including a short description of the research you would like to pursue as a Neukom Fellow

 - Description of which departments (and even better, which Dartmouth faculty) you would be interested in working with and why the opportunity to engage with multiple departments would enhance your work.
 Applicants are strongly encouraged to seek out connections with and contact potential Dartmouth mentors as they draft their applications.

 - Three referees whose letters of recommendation speak to the aims of the Fellowship.

 - (Optional) A copy of one paper you have written in English (or some comparable kind of creative work), either published or unpublished.

 Submit applications online.
-(Application site will open in the fall 2019) Completed applications received by November 15, 2019, will receive first consideration.
+(Application site will open September 10, 2019) Completed applications received by November 15, 2019, will receive first consideration.
 Materials received after that date or those that do not fulfill the above requirements stand the chance of not being considered.

 Dartmouth is an equal opportunity/ affirmative action employer with a strong commitment to diversity.
 In that spirit, we are particularly interested in receiving applications from a broad spectrum of people, including women, persons of color, persons with disabilities, veterans or any other legally protected group.